 In some toilet tanks, the chain is simply too long and cannot properly hold the flapper valve in place.
 In this situation, you need to shorten it or replace it with a smaller chain.

 When it comes to the flapper valve itself, it can get worn out, just like all other parts inside of the toilet tank.
 If the flapper valve is hardened, it will not be able to seal properly, resulting in your toilet tank malfunctioning.

 The only thing you can do in such cases is to replace it with a new one.
-While it is not a difficult task, you might want to leave it to a professional — it all depends on your confidence level when it comes to plumbing repairs.
+While it is not a difficult task, you might want to leave it to professional plumbing services like https://www.lexsplumbing.com/ — it all depends on your confidence level when it comes to plumbing repairs.